JINHXu/Cons2DepConv/README.md

-# Assignment 6: Parsing
+# Parsing

-You need to follow the link on the [private course page](https://github.com/dsacl3-2019/dsacl3) to work on your repository.
-The deadline for this assignment is **Monday, February 24th, 8:00 CET**.

-You are strongly recommended to use git properly/productively: commit every 'unit' of work (e.g., individual exercises) and bug fixes separately.
-You do not need to worry about the mistakes in the earlier commits.
-Your assignment will be evaluated based only on the final commit before the deadline.
-Also, don't forget to add your information and the honor code to each file that you modify.

-This assignment covers parsing, and has two subproblems.

-**Also, remember that your code is written once and read many times.
-The classes and methods you implement should be properly documented using docstrings.**

 ## Constituency to Dependency Parsing Covertor

-Your task for this assignment is to write a convertor from constituency to dependency parsing.
+A convertor from constituency to dependency parsing.

-You will be working with a small sample of the [TüBa-D/Z treebank](https://uni-tuebingen.de/en/faculties/faculty-of-humanities/departments/modern-languages/department-of-linguistics/chairs/general-and-computational-linguistics/resources/corpora/tueba-dz/), a a manually annotated constituency treebank of German developed at the University of Tübingen.
+A small sample of the [TüBa-D/Z treebank](https://uni-tuebingen.de/en/faculties/faculty-of-humanities/departments/modern-languages/department-of-linguistics/chairs/general-and-computational-linguistics/resources/corpora/tueba-dz/), a manually annotated constituency treebank of German developed at the University of Tübingen.

 A sample sentence from this constituency treebank looks like this: